 WHO WE ARE

-Mesa Latina is a grassroots civic engagement people's movement under the umbrella of Pillsbury United Communities-Waite House.
+Mesa Latina is a grassroots civic engagement people's movement.
 As an evolving movement, it is rooted in the Latinx community and it has an advisory board made of Latinx representing the metro and rural cities across the state of Minnesota.
 At its core, Mesa Latina was established in 2012 as a vehicle to give greater voice and power to Latinx who seemingly fell outside of the orbit of the local political/decision-making processes and wanted to put their leadership skills to action.
 During this 4-year period, Mesa Latina has inspired a significant number of Minnesota Latinxs and others to become civically engaged in the political process.

 In its short existence and with limited resources, Mesa Latina has been instrumental on the following issues: